Written by: Natalia Brown

 According to statistics from IHS Markit, international pressure from consumers who value sustainability is listed among the most concerning disruptors for the plastics industry.
-A significant reduction in the growing demand for plastics could have a pronounced impact on refiners, in particular, who have already been faced with declining demand for transportation fuels due to increasing fuel efficiency standards.
-The power of the consumer cannot be understated; our investments (no matter how small) collectively impact the entire petrochemical value chain!
+A significant reduction in the growing demand for plastics could impact refiners, in particular, who have already been faced with declining demand for transportation fuels due to increasing fuel efficiency standards.
+The power of the consumer is an important complement to regulation of the petrochemical value chain!

 Are you ready to break free from plastic and take action to combat the climate crisis?

 Recent studies have overwhelming proven that greenhouse gases are released during plastic production, and more recently that they continue to be released as they degrade.
 Use this information as motivation to seek out alternatives for the single-use plastics you identified in your life—shifting to reusable items, biodegradable packaging, or simply going package-free when possible!